 In April, teachers, administrators and staff had the opportunity to explore the power and possibility of individualized learning at orientation sessions across Minnesota.

-Finally, teams will have the opportunity to apply for funding from the Bush Foundation to help implement their plan with support from 2Revolutions.
+Now, teams will have the opportunity to apply for funding from the Bush Foundation to help implement their plan with support from 2Revolutions.

 Process Overview: From Idea to Implementation